-- Alignment of schools to support diverse elementary and secondary school programming - Equitable access to program offerings - Continued capacity to deliver special education programs - Optimization of available resources to better serve all students
+- Alignment of schools to support diverse elementary and secondary school programming - Equitable access to program offerings - Continued capacity to deliver special education programs - Optimization of available resources

 Over the last decade, elementary enrolment in HPEDSB has declined by 21% and secondary enrolment has decreased by 26%.
-Projections indicate that enrolment will continue to decrease over the next 10 years.
+Projections indicated that enrolment will continue to decrease over the next 10 years.
 Ontario school boards are mainly funded on a per-student basis through grants from the Ministry of Education.
 School boards, and therefore schools, lose funding as their enrolment declines.
 When funding decreases, all students in a board are affected because the cost of maintaining empty space is spread across all of the schools.